KULeuven-COSIC/master-truncation/doc/non-linear.rst

     al. <https://eprint.iacr.org/2021/119>`_, namely that a random
     :math:`k`-bit number is indistinguishable from a random number modulo :math:`p` if the latter is close enough to :math:`2^k`.

+    This approach is used if you specify a prime during compilation.

 Power-of-two modulus
     In the context of non-linear computation, there are two important